 The cultivar name, Pfitzeriana Glauca, comes from two sources:

-- "Glauca" means "grayish-blue" in Latin and crops up time and again in plant names to indicate the presence of the color, blue.
+- "Glauca" means "grayish-blue" in Latin and crops up from time and again in plant names to indicate the presence of the color blue.
 For example, Festuca glauca is that lovely blue fescue grass.

 But you do not need to be that fussy about the operation if you are not a perfectionist.
 Instead, you could simply eyeball it and just shear away.
 The bushes are very amenable to shaping (and forgiving of slight mistakes), so if you cut a bit too much away in one instance, just give the plant a little time to correct your mistake.
 Try to remember to shear three or four times per year, at least.
 The more often you remove growth, the denser your pom-poms will become.

-The purists among you who prefer more of a so-called "natural landscape design" may be taken aback by the answer to the question, Who would trim a shrub that way?
-For the answer is: A lot more people than you might think.
-Granted, many would take your side in abhorring these pom-pom bushes as gauche.
-But there are also many homeowners who are proud to display shrubs pruned in "unnatural" ways.
-Nor is there anything new about this.
+Granted, many would take the side in abhorring these pom-pom bushes as gauche but there are also many homeowners who are proud to display shrubs pruned in "unnatural" ways, nor is there anything new about this.
 The following creations have been around for centuries in formal landscape design: